Getting Started with Translized

 Once you add additional languages to your project, you can easily change the primary language by selecting the one you want from the dropdown menu.

-Everything is set up - and you’re ready to start translating your terms. 🎉
+Everything is set up - and you’re ready to start translating your keys. 🎉

-Translized offers 3 different ways of translating your terms:
+Translized offers 3 different ways of translating your keys:

 - Manual Translation